 Figure 20 : Flow of a request in Cerbos

 -Request: When a user performs an action, the first thing that happens in the application layer is the unbundling of that request.
-It tries to understand who is trying to perform what action; and on which resource or object.
+It tries to understand, who is trying to perform what action; and on which resource or object.

 -Users & Resources: The application layer then further unbundles these two data points which are :